net-lisias-kspu/ContractConfigurator/4-Behaviours/WaypointGenerator-Behaviour.md

         hidden = true

         // Use this to specify that the waypoint is part of a cluster.
 Waypoints
-        // that are clustered get a roman numeral appended to the name.
+        // that are clustered get a roman numeral appended to the name (based on the index).
         //
         // Type:      <a href="Boolean-Type">bool</a>
         // Required:  No (defaulted)